-where $\alpha^{st}_{ij}$ denotes the transfer ratios from $x_j$ in $L_t$ to $x_i$ in $L_s$ as mentioned above.
-A higher ratio stems from a higher pair-wise occurrence in bitexts, which is also consistent with the intuition that for a pair of aligned words that frequently co-occur it holds that: 1) they have higher confidence as equivalent words, and 2) the knowledge sharing between them will benefit more context during the downstream training.
-The corresponding bilingual equivalence graph $G^{st}$ can be induced by filling an adjacency matrix using $\alpha^{st}_{ij}$.
-By element-wise summation of multiple $G^{st}$, we can extend this bilingual graph to a multilingual graph $G$:
+A higher ratio is derived from a greater pair-wise occurrence in the bitext.
+This is based on the intuition that when a pair of aligned words frequently co-occur, they 1) have higher confidence as equivalent words, and 2) the knowledge sharing between these two will benefit more context during training.
+The corresponding bilingual equivalence graph $G^{s,t}$ can be induced by filling an adjacency matrix using $g^{s,t}_{i,j}$.
+By element-wise summation of multiple $G^{s,t}$, we can merge multiple bilingual graphs into a single multilingual graph $G$:

-and further normalize $G$ by dividing the sum of each row to guarantee each row sum to 1.0.\footnote{For words along the diagonal, $\alpha_{ii}$ is set to 1.0 after normalization indicating no knowledge transfer beyond the word itself.}